NovamationCEO/nhl-pipeline/README.md

     - Can likely be solved by list of matches.

 - What are the possible values for 'status?'
 1 seems to be not started, and 7 completed.

+- Tie tables together with foreign keys.
+Make sure they're populated in the right order, still.